 The NCCS has been set up as a supportive arm of the NCCSC.
-The NCCS provides coordination, monitoring of programs and ensuring the implementation of policies as well as carrying out the administrative supervision functions, as the operational arm of the NCCSC.
-It is technically supported by various expert to include: Climate Change Adaptation Specialist, Mitigation/REDD+ Specialist, GIS/Mapping Specialist, Climate Change Policy Specialist, Communication /Information Specialist.
+The NCCS provides coordination, monitoring of programs and ensuring the implementation of policies as well as carrying out the administrative supervision functions on relevant climate change matters, as the operational arm of the NCCSC.
+It is technically supported by various experts to include: Climate Change Adaptation Specialist, Mitigation/REDD+ Specialist, GIS/Mapping Specialist, Climate Change Policy Specialist, Communication /Information Specialist.
+However it should be noted that these specialists are not necessarily housed in the same office as the NCCS; but rather are located in various agencies/ ministries responsible for programs implementation; for example, the REDD+ specialist will be in the FDA, the Adaptation specialist in the EPA etc.

-The secretariat shall compose of key staff to include: Head of Secretariat, Administrative Coordinator, Finance/Procurement Manager, Monitoring and Evaluation Manager, Policy officer, Secretary, Driver, Office Assistant.
+The secretariat shall compose of key staff to include: Head of Secretariat, Administrative Coordinator, Finance/Procurement Manager, Monitoring and Evaluation Manager, Secretary, Driver and Office Assistant.
 These staff members are located in the Presidency at the Executive Mansion and are under the direct supervision of the Energy, Environment and Climate Change Advisor to the President who also heads the NCCS.
-The creation of the NCCS at the Presidency is indicative of the high level support given to climate change in the Country and REDD+promises to be further demonstration that Liberia is ready to join global efforts to mitigate GHG emissions.
+The creation of the NCCS at the Presidency is indicative of the high level support given to climate change in the Country and REDD+ promises to be further demonstration that Liberia is ready to join global efforts to mitigate GHG emissions.